 Is Public Speaking a Talent or Skill?

-Several people have doubts whether public speaking is a skill or a talent.
+Several people have doubts about whether public speaking is a skill or talent.
 It is certainly a skill, not a talent.
-Skills can be acquired from training, reading, observation, practice and experience.
+Skills can be acquired from training, reading, observation, practice, and experience.
 In contrast, talent is something people are blessed with.
 They acquire from their parents by birth.
 If people are blessed with public speaking, it is a boon.
 Otherwise, people can hone this skill by reading various books, observing other speakers and practicing it.
 Hence, public speaking is a skill.
 There are several internationally renowned speakers who had their reservations when they started to speak but improved and finally to become great orators.

 Presentation versus Public Speaking Skills

 People often use “presentation” and “public speaking” interchangeably.
 In fact, there is often confusion between them.
-Public speaking is general in nature while presentation is specific in nature.
+Public speaking is general in nature while the presentation is specific in nature.
 Presentation often involves usage of slides while public speaking involves usage of spoken communication skills.
 Presentation involves a small audience while public speaking involves a huge audience.
 There is intimacy with the audiences in presentation while there is no such intimacy in public speaking.
 Therefore, public speakers will have lesser interaction than the presenters.
-Despite these differences in presentation and public speaking, the challenges remain more or less same for the presenters and speakers at the core level while getting their messages across to their audiences.
+Despite these differences in presentation and public speaking, the challenges remain more or less the same for the presenters and speakers at the core level while getting their messages across to their audiences.

 Advantages of Public Speaking Skills

 As a public speaker, you organize your thoughts and speak clearly, logically and analytically.
 You learn to focus on what is required leaving the unwanted to the trash.
-You enhance your interpersonal skills, emotional intelligence and spontaneity.
+You enhance your interpersonal skills, emotional intelligence, and spontaneity.
 You build your confidence and equip with competence.
-You become a good listener, speaker and leader.
+You become a good listener, speaker, and leader.
 You will be able to inspire others and make a difference.

 As a public speaker, you increase your visibility in the workplace professionally.
 You build more connections.
 You develop interpersonal skills to handle various people.
 You can handle office bullies and difficult people.
 You will become more assertive.
 You will be able to communicate effectively with others and avert any conflicts and miscommunication.
 You can mentor or coach your colleagues.
 You can make your presence felt within your industry or sector.
 You get offers to deliver seminars and keynote conferences.
 Your market value goes up rapidly.
 You can grow as a celebrity.
 You will be surrounded by more people.
 You can grow as a thought leader.
 To summarize, you build your credibility, enhance your visibility and build your leadership brand.
 You will be more marketable with ample employment opportunities.
 You can strengthen your CV.
-You can become a successful educator, entrepreneur and leader with your public speaking skills.
+You can become a successful educator, entrepreneur, and leader with your public speaking skills.

 Learn Leadership and Public Speaking by Practice

 As you learn leadership by practice, you learn public speaking skills by practice.
-It requires immense passion to grow as a leader and speaker.
+It requires immense passion to excel as a leader and speaker.
 When you look at most leaders, they are orators.
 They utilize public speaking skills to grow as great leaders.
 When you look at Winston Churchill, he played a crucial role during the Second World War.
 He provided a ray of hope when the entire world was beset with war clouds.
 He took the world out of war clouds.
 Hence, public speaking skill is an asset.
 You may be betrayed by everybody including your friends and well-wishers but the command on your public speaking will not let you down.
-It is more than a friend, and will stand by you forever.
-Hence, acquire public speaking skill to survive during tough times and thrive during your great times.
+It is more than a friend and will stand by you forever.
+Hence, acquire the public speaking skill to survive during tough times and thrive during your great times.